 Alverno Heights Academy is fortunate to be able to award scholarships through the generous donations of alumnae, foundations, faculty and staff, and friends of Alverno.
 The majority of Alverno’s scholarships are offered to students who demonstrate financial need and academic promise.

 Need-based scholarships are awarded to both incoming and current students.
 To be considered for a scholarship, a student must have achieved the following general requirements: a clear disciplinary record, a 3.0 or higher GPA, and excellent entrance test scores (freshmen applicants only).
 Additionally, to retain scholarship support while at Alverno, a student’s tuition record must remain current, parent and student service hours must be completed, and family fundraising obligations must be met.
 Specific requirements for individual scholarships, tuition assistance grants, and awards may be applied.
 Please note that continuance of scholarship support is contingent upon meeting all requirements as outlined in the Scholarship and Financial Aid Agreement.

-To be considered for any of these awards, an incoming student must complete the Scholarship Application by Friday, February 1.
-To complete the process a student’s parents must fill out a FAST Application by Friday, February 1.
-A copy of your most recent 2017 tax returns and W-2 must be submitted to FAST no later than Saturday, February 16.
-If all of the materials required for the financial aid application are not received by Saturday, February 16, including verified information by FAST, Alverno will be unable to consider your family for financial assistance.
+To be considered for any of these awards, an incoming student must complete the Scholarship Question on the application by Friday, January 24.
+To complete the process a student’s parents must fill out a FAST Application by Friday, January 24.
+A copy of your 2018 tax returns and most recent W-2 must be submitted to FAST no later than Saturday, February 8.
+If all of the materials required for the financial aid application are not received by Saturday, February 8, including verified information by FAST, Alverno will be unable to consider your family for financial assistance.

 Independent School Management

 1316 North Union Street

 A variety of merit-based scholarships are available at Alverno Heights Academy.
 These scholarships are funded by foundations and friends of Alverno.
 Donors define specific criteria for the various named scholarships, and selections are made in consultation with the Scholarship Committee.